Geography and Environmental Sustainability (GES)

 Multidisciplinary introduction and regional study of the Russian Federation and the Eurasian realm, including the Caucasus, Central Asian nations, Afghanistan, and Mongolia.
 Both the geography and the politics of this area will be analyzed.
 Historical and contemporary geopolitical topics include nation-building, regional civilizations, revolution, terrorism, the 19th-century "Great Game," the rise of the USSR, and the current transition of the Russian Federation to an uncertain future.
 (Same as GLA 3423 and POL 3423.
 Formerly GRG 3423.
 Credit cannot be earned for more than one of the following: GLA 3423, GRG 3423, POL 3423, or GES 3423.)
 Course Fees: LRLF $10.27; STLF $18.48; DL01 $75.

 An analysis of the states spanning from the Indian subcontinent through Indo-China to Japan and China.
 Examination of their physical and social geographies and the regional political dynamics prevalent in the modern era.
 Selected themes will include population dynamics, cultural hearths, immigration patterns, economic development, and regional integration.
 (Formerly GRG 3433.
-Credit cannot be earned for both GRG 3433 and GES 3433.)
-Course Fees: LRLF $10.27; STLF $18.48; DL01 $75.
+Same as POL 3443 and GLA 3443.
+Credit can only be earned for one of the following: GRG 3433, GLA 3443, POL 3443, or GES 3433.).
+Course Fees: LRLF $10.27; STLF $18.48.

 GES 3443.
 Medical Geography.
 (3-0) 3 Credit Hours.